malcprentice/malcprentice.github.io/0-source/Class - Online 1 - basics for online.md

 ** Instructions in Japanese are here: https://support.google.com/edu/classroom/answer/6020297?co=GENIE.Platform%3DiOS&hl=ja
 * 4) If you have a laptop, please follow the instructions to find the class in a browser (Firefox/Chrome/Edge) too

-# Homework 2: Say hello!
+# Task 2: Say hello!
 * 1) Go to Google Classroom
 * 2) Find the front page ("Stream")
 * 3) Find "This is Task 2, for Class 1 Orientation"